There are severeal carrier styles available. Which one is right for you?

 Roll the hood tightly leaving the ties free.

-Tie the hood ties to your looped shoulder strap.
+Tie the hood ties to your looped shoulder straps.

 Ready to go!